frozzare/jquery.tweet.js/README.md

 # jQuery.tweet.js

-A jQuery plugin that display latest tweet on your site, blog or wathever.
+A jQuery plugin that displays tweet(s) on your site, blog or wathever.
 It's easy to use.
 It will auto format the hash tag, links and name.

 This plugin include the `relative_time` function from Twitters blogger.js file.